tc39/proposal-type-annotations/README.md

 ### Omitted: JSX

-[JSX](https://facebook.github.io/jsx/) is a XML-like syntax extension to JavaScript that is designed to be transformed by a pre-processor into valid JavaScript.
+[JSX](https://facebook.github.io/jsx/) is an XML-like syntax extension to JavaScript that is designed to be transformed by a pre-processor into valid JavaScript.
 It was originally popularized by [the React ecosystem](https://reactjs.org/docs/introducing-jsx.html) and now various compilers that support type-checking of JavaScript also support transforming JSX.
 Some users may hope that the JSX transform could also be directly supported by ECMAScript, to expand the set of use-cases that can be handled without a build step.

 We do **not** consider JSX to be in scope of this proposal because: